 What is the SAMHSA Internship Program?

-Building a diverse behavioral health workforce is a top public health priority.
-The SAMHSA Internship Program was specifically designed to equip college students from populations typically underrepresented in the public health field.
+The SAMHSA Internship Program is specifically designed to equip college students from populations typically underrepresented in the public health field.
 Students from these groups are encouraged to apply:

 - Persons with disabilities